Libre-TrainSim/lts-docs/README.md

-# lts-docs
+# Libre Train Sim documentation

-Documentation for Libre Train Sim
+Please stand by while this documentation is taking shape.